juvi21/llama2.jl/README.md

 # llama2.jl

 Tired of low-level languages?
 Ever wanted to infer a baby [Llama 2](https://ai.meta.com/llama/) model in pure Julia?
-Great news – you can now do so at *similar* speeds in under 300 lines.
+Great news – you can now do so at "similar" speeds in under 300 lines.

 This is a fork of Andrej's [llama2.c](https://github.com/karpathy/llama2.c) which has been ported to (for now) a slightly hacky version of Julia.
 This README is heavily inspired by the Rust port [llama.rs](https://github.com/gaxler/llama2.rs).